-While all forms of anti-Semitism are damaging, there is a huge difference when the state and its institutions are its source, and when it comes not only from governing authorities but from other sources in society.
-This type of government-led but broad-based societal obsession with the “other” is not new.
-We have seen it before, for example in Apartheid South Africa, where the ruling Afrikaans party institutionalized racism across literally all aspects of public life.
+While all forms of anti-Semitism are damaging, there is a huge difference where the state and its institutions are its source and where it comes not only from governing authorities, but from other sources in society.
+This type of government-led but broad based societal obsession with the “other” is not new – we have seen it before such as Apartheid South Africa, where the ruling Afrikaans party institutionalized racism across literally all aspects of public life.

 In this respect, there is one regime in the world today where bigotry is a core component of its ruling ideology, its hold on power, its foreign policy: the Islamic Republic of Iran.
 Indeed, it could be argued that this regime is the first government since Hitler’s wherein anti-Semitism constitutes a central element of its identity, a cornerstone of its foreign policy and integral element of the Revolution.

 And that is what makes Iran the greatest threat to Jews in today’s world and what makes it so vital to prevent Iran from becoming a nuclear power as long as its Islamic regime is in control.

 What is striking about the Iranian regime’s anti-Semitism is that it operates on many levels.